-The road is not only an ancient international trade route, but also a splendid cultural bridge liking the cultures of China, India, Persia, Arabia, Greek and Rome.
+The road is not only an ancient international trade route, but also a splendid cultural bridge liking the cultures of China, Central Asia, India, Persia, Arabia, Turkey, Greece, and Italy.
 The Four Great Inventions of China and religions of the West were introduced into their counterparts.

-From the time Zhang Qian opened up the world-famous Silk Road during the Han Dynasty, until the collapse of the Yuan Dynasty, it enjoyed a history of about 1,600 years.
+From the time Zhang Qian pioneered the world-famous Silk Road during the Han Dynasty, until the collapse of the Yuan Dynasty, it enjoyed a history of about 1,600 years.

 In fact, besides the Silk Road in the northwest of China, there are another two trade roads in the southwest of China and by sea, which also contributed greatly to the development of the world.
 They are called the "Southern Silk Road

 " and the "Silk Road on the Sea

 The scenery and sights along the Silk Road are spectacular and intriguing.
 There are well-known Mogao Caves (Mogao Grottoes) in Dunhuang, the bustling Sunday Bazaar in Kashgar and exotic customs in Xinjiang Uygur Autonomous Region and more …

 There are all kinds of tour plans for traveling the world-famous road.
 TravelChinaGuide provides many tour lines for visitors to experience the adventures of this ancient trade road.

 It is necessary for tourists be aware of some travel essentials when they are on the road, such as weather, food, drink, accommodation, transportation and customs of minorities.
 Here provides detailed information about them.

 The pictures show the stunning scenery of this time-honored trade route.
 They display not only the beauty of places of historical places, but also the natural wonders.